Sea Kale – Crambe maritima

 By mid March, striking deep purple coral-like shoots will develop.
 At this stage the leaves are succulent, crisp and tender, with a sharp cabbagy pepperiness and make an amazing centrepiece to any salad.
 If you are tempted to try a couple at this stage, resist and completely bury the shoots in shingle.
 If you return in a few weeks time, the shoots will have forced their way up and yield lovely long stems that can be cooked like asparagus.

 By mid April the earlier weirdness will be starting to resemble something rather more cabbagy, with the leaves thickening and taking on more green hues.
-Leaf colour can be quite variable between two neighbouring plants – anything from a pale, washed-out looking greeny blue, to rich greens and purples.
+Leaf colour can be quite variable between two neighbouring plants – most commonly they are greenyblue, to rich greens and purples.

 By mid-May, most of the flower heads should have opened out into fabulous crowns of small white flowers and if you are among a large colony, you will be intoxicated by the honied scent of the blossoms.
 They taste as good as they smell and make a striking and delicious accompaniment to meat and fish.
 The stems taste mildly of pea and cabbage which combines remarkably well with the sweetness of the blossom.
 I have seen seasoned michelin starred chefs get as giddy as a child in a sweetie shop when introduced to this for the first time!
 The leaves by now will be getting large and thick, but you should still be able to find young, tender ones if you delve through the foliage.